nathansbradshaw/lamecraft-modded/readme.md

 | Java | 21 | 21 |
 | Disk space | 2 GB | 3 GB |

-**Setting RAM in Prism:** Right-click instance → Edit → Settings → Java → set minimum and maximum memory.

-**Setting RAM in CurseForge:** Click the profile's three-dot menu → Profile Options → enable custom Java settings → set memory.
+**Setting RAM:** In the CurseForge app, click the three-dot menu on the profile → **Profile Options** → enable custom Java settings → set memory to at least 6144 MB.

 ---

+## Updating

+When the pack is updated, download the new zip from the [Releases page](../../releases/latest) and re-import it the same way.
+Your worlds and settings are kept separately and won't be affected.

+---

 ## Troubleshooting

 **Game crashes on launch**
-Make sure all extra mods are the NeoForge 1.21.1 build.
-Fabric builds will crash immediately.
+Make sure you imported the zip correctly and didn't mix up any mods.
+Try deleting the profile and re-importing from scratch.

 **"Missing mods" error on server join**
-You're missing one or more of the extra mods listed above.
-Double-check every JAR is in your `mods/` folder.
+Your client mods don't match the server.
+Re-download the latest zip from the Releases page and re-import.

 **Low FPS / stuttering**
 Allocate more RAM (8 GB recommended).
 Create and Cobblemon together are demanding — don't go below 6 GB.

 **Can't connect to the server**
-Confirm you're using the correct server IP.
-Make sure you've launched the modpack profile, not vanilla Minecraft.
+Make sure you launched the CreateCraft profile, not vanilla Minecraft, and that you have the correct server IP.

 ---